3LPE Coating vs 3LPP Coating

 3LPP Coating Performance:

-• Temperature Resistance: 3LPP is designed to withstand higher temperatures, up to 140°C, making it ideal for pipelines transporting hot fluids or located in high-temperature environments.
+Temperature Resistance: 3LPP is designed to withstand temperatures up to 140°C, making it ideal for pipelines transporting hot fluids or in high-temperature environments.

-• Mechanical Protection: The polypropylene layer provides superior mechanical protection, especially in deepwater offshore pipelines where external pressures and physical stress are higher.
+Mechanical Protection: The polypropylene layer provides superior mechanical protection, especially in deepwater offshore pipelines with higher external pressures and physical stress.

-• Corrosion Resistance: 3LPP offers excellent corrosion protection, similar to 3LPE, but with better performance in higher temperature environments.
+Corrosion Resistance: 3LPP offers excellent corrosion protection, similar to 3LPE, but it performs better in higher-temperature environments.

 Performance Summary: 3LPP outperforms 3LPE in high-temperature environments and provides better mechanical and chemical resistance.
 However, 3LPE is still highly effective for moderate temperatures and less aggressive environments.